ActiveLogin/ActiveLogin.Authentication/README.md

 The API-wrapper (ActiveLogin.Authentication.BankId.Api) target .NET Standard 2.0, so it can be used from .NET >= 5.0, .NET Core >= 2.0 and .NET Framework >= 4.6.1, [see full reference here](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support).
 The package that target .NET Standard is strong named as it can be used from .NET Framework where strong naming can be relevant.

-The authentication module (*.AspNetCore), depend on ASP.NET 6 and therefore require .NET 6.
+The authentication module (*.AspNetCore), depend on ASP.NET 6 and therefore requires .NET 6.
 The core module (*.Core), and related packages, depend on and requires .NET 6.

 Our samples target .NET 6 and follow the conventions used there.